Watch the video or follow the directions below

 Solarizing

-Step 3: Water the sod and planting area the night before plugging.
+Step 3: Water the sod and planting area the night before plugging

 - Moist soil is much easier to plug than dry soil, particularly if your soil has a heavy clay content.